skoraw/formTest/README.md

 The Task was to fill all the fields exept captcha field, after click on send button we should recive a massage that not all fields was filled.

 Screenshot of results are placed in resoureces folder as chromedriver

+### Running
+Run test with your IDE in src/main/test/java/Test/FormPageTest